-Calculating a Freight Classification
+Calculating a freight classification

 Calculating freight class comes down to how it’s broken down in the first place: physicality, storability, handling, and liability.

 Given the four factors above, a shipper can then calculate their freight class, which will help them estimate their freight shipping cost—or at least provide a general idea of how it places within the industry.
-With that being said, it is often advised that a professional assists in the calculation process, as an error can mean overpaying or having to pay more later.
+With that being said, it is often advised that a professional assist in the calculation process, as an error, can mean overpaying or having to pay more later.
 Once a company identifies their NMFTA freight classification, they begin to understand how they’re priced within the freighting industry.

 Once the freight classification has been identified, a company can then move forward by creating a regional grid estimate.
-This is by no means easy and quite time-consuming, but the result can produce an above average estimate.
+This is by no means easy and quite time-consuming, but the result can produce an above-average estimate.
 How it works is a company will research local or state-to-state shipping solutions in order to understand their prices and schedules.

 This data will be specific to the company, meaning the regions selected will be ones they need to access and the types of pricing evaluated will be for the type of shipping required.
 This will then provide a more specific estimate.